Privacy and cookies policy (social networking)

 Retention: for what period or periods will personal data be retained by the operator?
 Some information may be required for so long as the website continues to operate, while other information may quickly lose its usefulness.

 In addition to these "core" provisions, the section concerning personal data disclosures also covers amendments to the policy, data subjects' statutory rights and third party privacy policies.

 The section concerning cookies is designed to aid compliance with the ePrivacy Directive and, in the UK, the Privacy and Electronic Communications (EC Directive) Regulations 2003 (as subsequently amended).
 In this section, the website operator should disclose information about the cookies used on the website, including analytics cookies and third party cookies.
 You will also need to consider how to comply with the consent requirements in the Regulations.Ask about this document

 Privacy and cookies policy (social networking) contents

-- Retaining personal information: data retention introduction; personal data retention default rule; personal data retention specific rules; personal data deletion exception.
+- Retaining and deleting personal data: data retention introduction; personal data retention default rule; personal data retention specific rules (social networking); personal data retention criteria; personal data deletion exception.